Section 7: Geography, Symbols, and Holidays

 The United States of America is both a geographic place and a political community.
 America has been blessed with geographic advantages.
 Compared to other parts of the world, it has had generally peaceful relations with the two countries on its borders, Canada and Mexico, in addition to having two oceans — the Pacific to the West and the Atlantic to the East — helping guard it from external threat.

-The United States is also a political community, one most clearly embodied in the Constitution but also found in important traditions and symbols, including the US flag, the national anthem, and Independence Day.
+The United States is also a political community, one most clearly embodied in the Constitution but also found in important traditions and symbols, including the US flag, the national anthem, Independence Day, and the Statue of Liberty.

 Texas became an independent country after revolting from Mexico in 1836.
 The independent Texas became a state of the Union in 1846, which triggered the Mexican-American War.
 During and after that war, the United States sought to acquire the minimally populated and more remote parts of Mexico which had been more difficult for Mexico to govern from afar.
 With the Treaty of Guadalupe Hidalgo, these lands became the states of California, New Mexico, and Arizona, as well as all or parts of several other states that do not share a border with Mexico.
 (A few years later, the Arizona and New Mexico territories were expanded by the Gadsden Purchase).
 The treaty of Guadalupe Hidalgo also settled the Rio Grande as the border as the border between Texas and Mexico.

 The big idea

 “As the patriots of seventy-six did to the support of the Declaration of Independence, so to the support of the Constitution and Laws, let every American pledge his life, his property, and his sacred honor;--let every man remember that to violate the law, is to trample on the blood of his father, and to tear the character of his own, and his children's liberty.